-Your little one is now 6 months old and can start eating “people” food.
-They are now looking at you for food other than formula or breast milk.
-This interest may have started long before that, but now their digestive system can handle something new like yogurt.
-But what is the best yogurt for your baby?
-There are so many things to think about when feeding your baby something like yogurt and that is what we are exploring today.
+Your little one is now 6 months of age and can start eating “people” food.
+They are now looking at you to give them food other than formula or breast milk.
+This interest may have started long before that, but now their digestive system can handle new food choices.
+But what is the perfect food to give a youngster aged 6 months and up?

-What Yogurts Are Best For 6-Month-Old Baby?
+Yogurts Best For Baby

 Any of the yogurts are fine to try out but make sure you stick with the same one for at least 3 days.
-It takes 3 days to see if your child has a milk protein allergy to novel food or to non-organic dairy products for this matter, and you should wait at least 3 days before introducing another product into their diet.
+It takes 3 days to see if your child has a milk protein allergy to novel food or non-organic dairy products for this matter, and you should wait at least 3 days before introducing another product into their diet.
 Because of this, you should stay away from flavored options.
 Do not feed your little one with strawberry or other flavors because you will not know if they are allergic or sensitive to the yogurt or the flavor if you introduce flavored options without trying plain yogurt first.
 Most babies initially have food allergies even to organic dairy or other probiotic-rich foods.

 Lots of baby yogurt contains various ingredients, including organic whole milk, and it’s a good source of calcium and vitamin D and is a valid source of more protein.
 Breast milk or formula does have some of the same factors, and it is considered a healthy food, but with baby yogurt, your child gets a yummy treat, even with just one small bowl.

-In the battle between baby yogurt vs. regular yogurt, there actually isn’t much of a difference.
+In the battle between baby yogurt vs. regular yogurt, there isn’t much of a difference.
 The biggest one is you’ll notice that the former is a little bit more expensive than the latter counterpart.

-So if you’re looking to save some cash, you may want to consider regular yogurt.
-Both of these offer brain development, and you can get both of these at the store.
-Having these along with milk and formula gives your child the same good source of vitamins and minerals.
-You can give your child regular yogurt but do be mindful that if you do give them regular yogurt, you may want to limit the amount of what you give them.
-That’s because regular yogurt is usually a lot bigger, and if you give your child regular yogurt, they may feel bloated and full.
+That’s because regular yogurts are usually a lot bigger, and if you give them to your child, they may feel bloated and full for some time.
 Both of these can be natural or have added sugars to them.
-So if you’re going to give your child either of these types of yogurt, you may want to watch out for added sugars, since babies don’t realize that there are added sugars in this either.
-However, it is okay to give a child regular yogurt, just be mindful of how they feel afterward.
+So if you’re going to give your child either of these types of yogurt for snacks, you may want to watch out for added sugars, since babies don’t realize that there are added sugars in this either.
+However, it is okay to give a child the regular one, just be mindful of how they feel afterward.

-Is It All Right For My Baby To Eat Yogurt Every Day?
+Can My Baby Eat Yogurt Every Day?

-From plain yogurt to milk yogurt to baby yogurt, it is okay to feed your child yogurt every day.
+From plain to milk to baby yogurt, it is okay to feed your child yogurts every day.
 It helps with their digestive system and helps them stay on a regular schedule for their bowels.
 Stay away from yogurts with probiotics.
 Although probiotics are helpful when your child is constipated, your child will naturally create probiotics.
 If you provide probiotics in their food, then their digestive system will stop naturally making these probiotics and become dependent on the outside source.
 Some children starting potty training may not be able to handle the active cultures in this, because they may end up feeling constipated or have to go more, and it can throw off potty training.
 If you are beginning potty training, try to limit the active cultures so that it doesn’t irritate the child’s stomach.

-This is actually the ideal baby yogurt to give to a child, especially if they’re starting solids.
+This is the best baby yogurt to give to a child, especially if they’re starting solids.
 This is because it offers many of the same nutrients as breast milk and formula.
 If they are moving from breast milk and formula over to solid foods, this is a great one to give to a child.

 Why Do I Have To Be Careful With Flavored Yogurts?